vosamoilenko/TetrisWebGL/readme.txt

+a01468749
+Volodymyr Samoilenko

 This is my code for a CG lab1a

 Need to run node.js because used the server for using textures.
 Other ways to fetch image into WebGL I haven't found.